Abhishikthpaul/TravelTally/README.md

 ## Design Choices

--
+- I chose SQLite as database for this project due to its simplicity and popularity for small-scale applications.
+A bit of research provided me with the necessary knowledge to manage the database, including opening and closing the connection, inserting and deleting records etc.
+- Initially I wrote most of the JavaScript in plain, vanilla JS.
+However, after discovering jQuery and its ease of use, I began incorporating it into my script.

 ## Acknowledgements

-- This project was done as a part of CS50x course
+- This project was done as a part of the CS50x course
 - Many thanks to Prof. David Jay Malan who taught the course so well!

 ## Contact